What is a bridging loan?

-- You don’t have to rush it, and can wait until you are happy with the sale price of your property.
+- You don’t have to rush it and can wait until you’re happy with the sale price of your property.

 - You won’t need to apply for a bridging loan to finance both properties – and you won’t have to pay two loans at once.

 - The house you need may not be on the market, meaning you’ll have to move out without a permanent place to live.